Inversion of an analytic operator function through Fredholm quotients and its application: Fredholm quotients

-and $A^{\orders{1}}(z)^{-1}$ has a pole of order $d-1$ at $z=z_0$. \end{proposition} The above proposition may be understood as a natural extension of some existing results developed in a Hilbert space setting to a Banach space setting; see e.g., Theorem 2.4 of \cite{behrndt2015} and Theorem 3.4 of \cite{Gesztesy2015}. \cite{HOWLAND197112} obtains a similar result when \(A(z)\) satisfies an additional condition.
+The above proposition may be understood as a natural extension of some existing results developed in a Hilbert space setting to a Banach space setting; see e.g., Theorem 2.4 of \cite{behrndt2015} and Theorem 3.4 of \cite{Gesztesy2015}. \cite{HOWLAND197112} obtains a similar result when \(A(z)\) satisfies an additional condition.
 Given that \(I=P_1 + Q_1\), the operator \(P_1 + (z-z_0)Q_1\) is understood as a perturbed identity near $z=z_0$.
-Its inverse is simply given by \(P_1 + (z-z_0)^{-1}Q_1\), and thus \(A^{\orders{1}}(z)\) may be regarded as the quotient operator (see, e.g., \citealp{kaufman1978representing,KOLIHA2014688}) obtained by dividing \eqref{fredfac} by the perturbed identity.
-It is also important to note that the resulting operator \(A^{\orders{1}}\) is similar to \(A(z)\) in the sense that both are analytic Fredholm-valued functions, but differentiated in that \(A^{\orders{1}}\) has a pole of order \(d-1\) at \(z=z_0\).
+Its inverse is simply given by \(P_1 + (z-z_0)^{-1}Q_1\), and thus \(A^{\orders{1}}(z)\) may be regarded as the quotient operator (see, e.g., \cite{kaufman1978representing,KOLIHA2014688}) obtained by dividing \eqref{fredfac} by the perturbed identity.
+It is also important to note that the resulting operator \commRV{\(A^{\orders{1}}(z)\)} is similar to \(A(z)\) in the sense that both are analytic Fredholm-valued functions, but differentiated in that \commRV{\(A^{\orders{1}}(z)\)} has a pole of order \(d-1\) at \(z=z_0\).
 This makes it possible to apply the same factorization repeatedly, for $k=1,\ldots, d$ with $d > 0$,